MechaMonk/pyRouterJig/documentation.md

 to the <b>Editor</b>.

 [Figure 7](#figure7) shows an example of entering the <b>Editor</b>, after setting up the joint as in [Fig. 6](#figure6).
-The active finger is highlighted in red and is the finger which is to be edited, using either the buttons under the <b>Editor</b> tab, or using keyboard shortcuts.
-The active finger is always on Board-B. Because any changes on Board-B are reflected on Board-A, there is no need to allow editing of Board-A fingers.
-The green vertical lines indicate the extents that the active finger can be moved or widened, limited by the bit width.
+An active finger is highlighted in red and is the finger which is to be edited, using either the buttons under the <b>Editor</b> tab, or using keyboard shortcuts.
+Active fingers are always on Board-B. Because any changes on Board-B are reflected on Board-A, there is no need to allow editing of Board-A fingers.
+The blue outline on a finger indicates the finger cursor.
+The cursor is used to select active fingers.
+More than one finger may be active.
+The green vertical lines indicate the extents that the active fingers can be moved or widened, limited by the bit width.

 <figure>
 <a name="figure7"></a>